Welcome to Churchill 6 and Melbourne 6

 Key concepts such as Social Responsibility, Justice, Gender Equality, Democracy, Environmental Care, Wealth Distribution and Cultural Experiences are built into everything we learn.
 These derive from our KS2 values: Belonging, Knowledge, Trust and Equality.

-In Year 6, our children hone their critical thinking skills through topic work including the following outstanding literature;
+In Year 6, our children hone their critical thinking skills through foundation subject including the study of thought-provoking novels.

 Year 6 Weekly Timetable